Creamy Avocado, Bell Pepper and Hatch Chile Enchiladas

 Preheat oven to 375 degrees Fahrenheit.
 You'll need a 13x9 inch pan in a little while, and your clean up will be easier if you spray it with a vegetable oil spray.

 In a large bowl mash and stir the avocado with the cream cheese, ½ teaspoon salt, and salsa verde.
 Set aside.
 In a large skillet preheat cooking oil over medium heat and sauté bell pepper until softened, about 5 minutes.
 Stir in caramelized onions, garlic, and another ½ teaspoon salt.
 Remove from heat.
 In a large saucepan melt butter over medium heat.
 Stir in flour and cook until browned, 8-10 minutes, then add stock and another ½ teaspoon salt.
 Bring to a simmer and stir occasionally until thickened into sauce, 8-10 minutes.
-Turn off heat and stir in Hatch chiles and crema.
+Turn off heat and stir in Hatch chiles and crema or sour cream.

 To assemble the enchiladas, dump the sautéed vegetables from the skillet into the avocado mixture and combine.
 Place ½ cup of sauce in the bottom of a 13 x 9 pan.
 Spread about ⅓ to ½ cup of the avocado-pepper mixture down the center of a tortilla, roll it up, and place it in the pan.
 Repeat until you've run out of tortillas, filling, or room in the pan.
 Pour the sauce over top of the rolled tortillas, then top with cheese.